 Karen lives at Heather House , one of our residential care homes in Tyne & Wear.
-She has learning difficulties and epilepsy, so requires support with day to day care and access to the community.
+She has learning disabilities and epilepsy, so requires support with day to day care and access to the community.

 Since joining Heather House nearly 14 years ago, Karen and the staff have had to carefully manage her epilepsy.
 This included restricting unsafe or confined areas to minimise the risk of injury if Karen were to have a seizure, however this became frustrating for Karen as she prefers to undertake activities independently.